pistoriTech/pistoriTech.github.io/README.md

 #### Instructions

-While this readme assumes that you already have your resume and github account ready, there are still some steps that need to be taken before those prerequisites will be used.
+While this readme assumes that you already have your resume and GitHub account ready, there are still some steps that need to be taken before those prerequisites will be used.

 <br/>